Simonkrh/infrastructure-delivery-pipeline/README.md

 # Infrastructure Delivery Pipeline

-## OpenStack Heat Templates for IDATA2502 Portfolio
+## Project for IDATA2502 Portfolio

 ### Overview

-This repository contains infrastructure-as-code templates used for deploying a multi-instance setup on OpenStack as part of the **IDATA2502 - Cloud Services Administration** portfolio assignment.
-These templates are written in YAML and use OpenStack's **Heat Orchestration Template (HOT)** format.
+This project implements an infrastructure delivery pipeline using OpenStack and includes both a frontend and backend application for a food checklist.
+The pipeline automates the deployment of application components and manages communication between the frontend and backend servers.

-The primary template in this repository deploys:
+The primary **template.yaml** file in this repository is responsible for deploying:
-- **One Windows Server instance** (Windows 10 22H2 Enterprise [Evaluation])
+- **One Ubuntu Server instance** for the frontend (Ubuntu Server 24.04 LTS)
-- **One Ubuntu Server instance** (Ubuntu Server 24.04 LTS)
+- **One Ubuntu Server instance** for the backend (Ubuntu Server 24.04 LTS)
 - Both instances are provisioned with **1 vCPU and 4GB RAM**.

+The **update-openstack.yaml** file is used to update the infrastructure stack and servers created from the **template.yaml** file in OpenStack.

+## Features

+- **Frontend**:
+  - A simple web interface for managing the checklist of food items.
+  - Communicates with the backend through a proxy server, streamlining the fetching and updating of food items.

+- **Backend**:
+  - An API built with Express.js and MySQL that efficiently manages food item data.
+  - Real-time broadcasting of updates to connected clients via WebSockets, ensuring all users have the latest information.

+- **Infrastructure**:
+  - Infrastructure as Code (IaC) leveraging OpenStack Heat templates for the deployment of the application environment.
+  - Continuous Integration/Continuous Deployment (CI/CD) integration with GitHub Actions for automated and reliable deployment processes.